UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/doc/sprint2/iteration-02.md

 * **User Stories**: Detailed user stories to ensure the product meets user needs.
 * **Documentation**: Adding documentation to the code to ensure clarity in new code.
 * **Purpose**: Clearly defined user stories help align development with user needs and ensure that each feature delivers value.
+* **Calendar Pages**: Build a calendar page to allow users to keep track of events
+* **Friends List**: Updated the profile/freinds list page
+* **Posts Page** Build a posts page to allow users to create new posts, view new/all posts, comment and like posts.